-Insects, reptiles, birds and other Mediterranean animals (wild boars, rabbits…) together with trees and plants play a very important role in a balanced ecosystem.
+Insects, reptiles, birds and various Mediterranean animals such as wild boars and rabbits, along with a variety of trees and other vegetation all play a very important role in a balanced ecosystem.

-The Mediterranean climate offers rainfalls but unevenly distributed during the year, mainly concentrated in fall and winter.
-The ground covers and biodiversity corridors avoid the erosion and force the rainwater to stay at the subsoil becoming a natural reserve for spring and summer.
+The Mediterranean climate offers adequate rainfall, but this is unevenly distributed during the year and mainly concentrated in fall and winter.
+Our ground covers and biodiversity corridors help to prevent erosion and force the rainwater to penetrate into the subsoil, providing a natural reserve for spring and summer.